CubeStar1/ChemPredictor/README.md

     - **Heat capacity (Cv):** Amount of heat required to increase the temperature of the molecule by one degree.

 ### Key Features
-- **Gemini LLM Integration:** Ask Gemini Pro, Google's AI language model, to provide additional information about the predicted properties or the compound itself.
-(API Key required)
+- **Gemini LLM Integration:**
 - **Multiple Input Options:** ChemPredictor supports various input methods for user convenience.

   - **SMILES Input:** Predict properties by entering the SMILES string of the compound directly.
   - **Common Name Input:** Input the common name of the compound (e.g., \"Aspirin\") to predict its properties.
   - **CSV File Upload:** Upload a CSV file containing SMILES strings to predict properties for multiple molecules.
-  - **Molecule Drawing:** Utilize an interactive drawing board to draw the molecule for property prediction.
+  - **Molecule Drawing:** Use an interactive drawing board to draw the molecule for property prediction.

-- **Similar Molecules:** Explore similar molecules based on the predicted properties, providing valuable insights into chemical similarity.
+- **Similar Molecules:** Shows similar molecules based on the predicted properties, providing insights into chemical similarity.

-- **3D Molecular Visualization:** Visualize molecular structures in three dimensions, enhancing the understanding of the compound's spatial arrangement."
+- **3D Molecular Visualization:** Shows molecular structures in three dimensions, providing an insight into the compound's spatial arrangement."